 - Preview the file you wish to annotate.

 - Hover over the file until a preview toolbar displays at the bottom of the screen.

-- Click the Comment on Region icon ().
+- To border a portion of the screen, click the Comment on Region icon ().

-- When the cursor changes to a crosshair (), click and drag the cursor over the section you wish to annotate.
-As you do so, the system draws a box with a colored border around the section.
+- When the cursor changes to annotation icon, click and drag the cursor over the section you wish to annotate.
+As you do so, the system draws a highlight (for text) or a box with a colored border (for images).

 - When you’ve captured the section you want, release the mouse button.
 A window opens in which you can enter text.

 - When you’re done typing, click Post.
 Your annotation now displays in the File Activity pane on the right.

 - Repeat steps 3 through 6 for each additional annotation you wish to make.